cdag/dengicoin/README.md

 # Dengicoin

 Dengicoin is a Java-based blockchain that I made for a mock cryptocurrency in order to learn the technology.
 The name comes from the russian word for money (Деньги).
 Inspiration for this project came from [This Medium Article](https://medium.com/programmers-blockchain/create-simple-blockchain-java-tutorial-from-scratch-6eeed3cb03fa).
+The main difference being it uses [EdDSA](https://datatracker.ietf.org/doc/html/rfc8032) instead of [ECDSA](https://www.rfc-editor.org/rfc/rfc6979.html).
 This is currently a work in progress and not ready for implementation.

 This project uses [Maven](https://maven.apache.org/) for build automation and dependency management.

 ## Table of Contents